fuzzylogicxx/fuzzylogic/posts/live-regions.md

-Update: why do a number of implementations of Copy to Clipboard put the copyable text in an input? https://twitter.com/fuzzylogicx/status/1626548106060783617 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Interact_with_the_clipboard End update.
+Update: why do a number of implementations of Copy to Clipboard put the copyable text in an input? https://twitter.com/fuzzylogicx/status/1626548106060783617 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Interact_with_the_clipboard

+Here’s one that doesn’t use an input: https://adamsilver.io/blog/the-trouble-with-mailto-email-links-and-what-to-do-instead/.
+It uses `navigator.clipboard.text` and doesn’t use an input.
+End update.

 Anda asked for some thoughts regarding a “copy to clipboard” component.
 It set my mind racing.
 It’s a great example of where a component being “physically small” probably leads folks to think it’d be quick and easy to create but in reality to build it responsibly requires a disproportionate amount of thinking!
 (Another way of saying this: [the smaller the pattern is, the easier to overlook the complex needs](https://adrianroselli.com/2020/01/defining-toast-messages.html#comment-186754))